Hinilawod: The adventures of Humadapnon

 Meanwhile, the defeat of Labaw Donggon at the hands of Saragnayan and his subsequent imprisonment angered his brothers Humadapnon and Dumalapdap.
 Humadapnon swore by the gods of Madya-as that he would seek revenge on all of Saragnayan's kinsmen and followers.
 He then embarked on a journey to the Eastern Sky, taking with him Buyong Matanayon of Mount Matiula, a man known for his exceptional swordsmanship.
 Together, they travelled the same path that Labaw Donggon had taken.

+Along the journey, the two met sorceress Piganun, who had taken the form of a beautiful woman and enchanted Humadapnon to the point that he did not wish to leave.
 After seven months in Tarambang Buriraw, Buyong Matanayon recalled that they brought some ginger with them.
 He thought of a plan to break Piganun's spell over his friend.
-One evening over dinner, Buyong Matanayon threw seven slices of ginger into the fire.
+One evening, over dinner, Buyong Matanayon threw seven slices of ginger into the fire.
 Upon smelling the burning ginger, Piganun fled the room.
 Buyong Matanayon then struck Humadapnon in the head, rendering the latter unconscious.
-He then dragged his body away from the place and managed to escape.
+He dragged his body away from the place and managed to escape.

-Humadapnon rose to the challenge and took off his magic cape.
-He then used it to lift the huge boulder off the center of the village and hurled it back towards the mountain.
+Upon reaching the kingdom of Datu Umbaw Pinaumbaw, the path was blocked off by a giant boulder.
+Humadapnon and Buyong Matanayon tried to walk around the boulder, but it seemed as though it grew wider with every step.
+They tried to climb it, but it seemed to grow higher with every step.
+Humadapnon rose to the challenge and put on his magic cape.
+He then was able to lift the huge boulder off the center of the village and hurled it back towards the mountain.
 Datu Umbaw Pinaumbaw honored his word and gave his daughter's hand in marriage to Humadapnon.
 The two were married and a big feast was held.
-During the banquet, a guest minstrel sang and extolled the beauty of Burigadang Pada Sinaklang Bulawan, Goddess of Wealth and Greed.
+During the banquet, a guest minstrel sang and extolled the beauty of Burigadang Pada Sinaklang Bulawan, the goddess of wealth and greed.
 Enchanted by the story, Humadapnon started on a quest to seek the goddess' hand in marriage.

 He met Buyong Makabagting, son of the Datu Balahidyong of Paling Bukid, who was also vying for the hand of Burigadang Pada Sinaklang Bulawan.
 The two duelled and Humadapnon emerged victorious, the defeated Buyong Makabagting helping the former in his quest.
 Humadapnon eventually married Burigadang Pada Sinaklang Bulawan and brought her home to his mother.

 Below are verses from the first two stanzas of the second part of Sugidanun I (First Narration) of the Sulodnon epic Hinilawod: Adventures of Humadapnon chanted by Hugan-an and recorded by Dr. F. Landa Jocano.
 The epic is in the original Sulodnon language.